 UD’s Campus Champion

 UD’s Information Technologies is an institutional member of the Campus Champions program, which is part of XSEDE’s Education and Outreach activity.
-IT’s Campus Champion at UD, Anita Schwartz, can provide you with information about XSEDE’s resources, quick access to XSEDE service allocations and quick startup training for new allocations.
-She can expedite technical problem-resolution by involving XSEDE’s specialist staff and other Campus Champions.
+UD’s Campus Champion, Anita Schwartz, along with UD’s Student Campus Champion, Parinaz Barakhshan, can provide you with information about XSEDE’s resources, quick access to XSEDE service allocations and quick startup training for new allocations.
+We are here to help expedite technical problem-resolution by involving XSEDE’s specialist staff and other Campus Champions.

 The XSEDE User Portal is a web interface for making XSEDE account management easier, for getting information about XSEDE resources, and for accessing many XSEDE services in a single place.